IBM-Cloud/observability-teams/README.md

 2. From the top nav bar, select to switch to the account this user was invited to.
 3. Navigate to **Observability** > **Logging** page.
 4. Click on the **Open dashboard** for your **<your_resources_prefix>-logging** instance.
-5. From the left panel, click on your initials, you should get a popup with a list of teams:
-    - Team Go
+5. Content that is visible to you are specific to you only.
 6. Notice the user only has access to the data related to the Go application/containers.
+7. Repeat the above steps for your instance of Activity Tracker.
-7. Repeat the above steps for the other accounts.
+8. Repeat the above steps for the other accounts.

 ### Delete all resources
 1. Destroy resource when done by specifying the location of variable files, and state file: